 Certain Closed-End Funds included in the trust may employ the use of leverage in their portfolios through the issuance of preferred stock.
-While leverage often serves to increase the yield of a Closed-End Fund, this leverage also subjects the Closed-End Fund to increased risks, including the likelihood of increased volatility and the possibility that the Closed-End Fund's common share income will fall if the dividend rate on the preferred shares or the interest rate on any borrowings rises.
+While leverage often serves to increase the vield of a Closed-End Fund, this leverage also subjects the Closed-End Fund to increased risks, including the likelihood of increased volatility and the possibility that the Closed-End Fund's common share income will fall if the dividend rate on the preferred shares or the interest rate on any borrowings rises.
 In addition, Closed-End Funds are subject to their own annual fees and expenses, including a management fee.
 Such fees reduce the potential benefits associated with owning a Closed-End Fund and are in addition to your trust's expenses.

 Interest rate risk.
 Interest rate risk is the risk that the value of securities held by a Closed-End Fund in the Corporate High Yield Trust, the Discount Opportunity Trust or the Senior Loan Trust will decline in value because of a rise in interest rates.
 Generally, securities that pay fixed rates of return will increase in value when interest rates decline and decrease in value when interest rates rise.
 Typically, securities that pay fixed rates of return with longer periods before maturity are more sensitive to interest rate changes.
-The trust may be subject to greater risk of rising interest rates than would normally be the case due to the current economic environment and the effect of potential government fiscal policy initiatives and resulting market reaction to those initiatives.
+No one can predict whether interest rates will rise or fall in the future.